Longhorn and Jet Power -Lammons,Sauers,Elliot, and Hudson- By Billy Dale

 John doesn’t get the notoriety he deserves,” said Pete Lammons.
 “For a while, he was as good a defensive tackle as there was in the game.
 We all thought very highly of him.”

-During his professional career, John was a right-defensive tackle and defensive-end who appeared in 85 regular-season games.
-In 1970 he was first-team All-pro.
-In other years John was recognized by the AFL as a two-time All-Star and a Pro Bowl participant.
+During his professional career, John was a right defensive tackle and defensive end who appeared in 85 regular-season games.
+In 1970, he was a first-team All-Pro.
+In other years, the AFL recognized John as a two-time All-Star and a Pro Bowl participant.

 In honor of John, his home town of Warren, Texas, dedicated a new field house to him.
 “I think this is unique for such a small community to have someone like this come from Warren,” said Kevin Barbay, Warren’s head football coach and athletic director.